Josefjosda/Magicmol/README.md

 # SA Optimization

-In our work, optimization is done by varying the SA score judged by SYBA from sampled molecules derived in the well-trained backbone model.
+In our work, optimization is done by varying the SA score judged by SYBA from sampled molecules derived from the well-trained backbone model.

 For positive optimization: